Les verbes pronominaux: pronominal verbs in French

 Nous nous sommes levés très tôt.We got up very early.

-However, the participe passé does not agree with the subject if the verb is followed by a direct object.
+However, the participe passé does not agree with the subject if the direct object comes after the verb.

 Example: